bsc-scanflow/scanflow/README.md

 Scanflow-Kubernetes is a platform to simplify MLOps.
 It originally supports deploying and operating on Kubernetes, but users can also extend it into other platforms.

 Scanflow is a high-level library that is built on top of Mlflow.
-It provides the ability to define workflows, build each executor of workflows and agents, and deploy/run the agents/workflows.
+It provides the ability to define workflows, build each node of workflows and agents, and deploy/run the agents/workflows.
 In addition, it announces a framework for developing agents in order to manage and supervise workflows in both the ML training stage and the inference stage.

 Current components of Scanflow includes:

 - **Scanflow Developing**(Scanflow Application): A format for teams defining workflows, agents and basic environment.

-- **Scanflow Building**: An API to build Scanflow Application(each executor of workflows and agents as containers)
+- **Scanflow Building**: An API to build Scanflow Application(each node of workflows and agents as containers)

 - **Scanflow Deploying**: An API to create a working environment for each team and deploy agents, also provides workflows running as batch workflows or deploying as online services